 Damn, I forgot what I was going to write….
-Oh yeah, for example, if you forget to pay your bills on time, it's because bills aren't important to you, and you are willing to pay late fees.
-You forget your anniversary because you really don’t care about such things.
-If you did, you’d have a present ready for him or her and waiting!
+Oh yeah, for example, if you forget to pay your bills on time, it's because bills aren't important to you.
+You are willing to pay late fees and potentially hurt your credit.

 The next time you feel there's something you should remember but can't, tell yourself this: The reason why you can't remember is because the thing you're supposed to do is not important.
 If it were important, you'd remember!

 From the examples above, it sure seems like everything is rational.
 We do things which seem wrong to others, but really makes perfect sense.
-The next time you start feeling pity for someone or questioning their actions, don't.
+The next time you start feeling pity for someone or questioning their actions because you feel morally superior, don't.